akvo/akvo-product-design/RSR/Features/41-Print-as-PDF/FunctionalDesign/41-Print-as-PDF.md

 - Provide a simple project view with just the basic information on a project.
 - Provide an update export containing all the project updates for a project.
 - Provide a filtered project update export containing all updates posted within 2 given dates.
+- Provide an option for images and maps to be excluded.

 #### High Level Requirements
 - Provide pdf files that collect colours and fonts from the Akvo Pages custom CSS.
 - Place a timestamp on the exorted pdf informing the date and time that the information is captured.
 - Provide live URLs on the export to allow users to click through to the live content.
 - Ensure the Powered by Akvo logo is present on the final PDF.
+- Photos from project and updates should be included.
+- Maps of project locations should be included.

 ## Non Goals
 Only information included within the project content stored in RSR should be included within the exported pdf.